Who's Who in Christian Aid Ireland? Here we introduce the team.

 Deborah worked for the church for 13 years before joining Christian Aid full time in 1999.
 She had previously been involved in fundraising for Christian Aid following time spent in Kenya during her gap year.

-Sorley McCaughey, advocacy & policy officer
+Sorley McCaughey, head of advocacy & policy

 Florence Mutesasira, communications & media officer